• Skip to primary navigation

 Mariska Ramondino

-These beautiful low carb egg bites with Italian flavors of parsley, anchovy, and garlic perfectly harmonize with soft pumpkin puree.
-What you get are savory, lightly sweet mini egg muffins with a super silky texture.
-YUM!
+These beautiful low-carb Keto egg bites feature a delightful Italian blend of parsley, anchovy, and garlic, complemented by a velvety pumpkin puree.
+You get savory, lightly sweet mini egg frittatas with a super silky texture.
+They're simply a delicious breakfast.

 Print Recipe Pin Recipe Rate this Recipe